Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

-In \cite{Xianyu:2013} the amplitudes were calculated in the EW vacuum in the metric formulation to leading order in $\xi v^2$, and our results agree with theirs.
-Scattering amplitudes for a general field background in the metric formulation were calculated in \cite{Ren:2014}, and the $\pi^0 h\to\pi^0 h$ scattering amplitude was calculated in both the metric and the Palatini case in \cite{Antoniadis:2021axu}.
-Our results agree fully with those of \cite{Ren:2014} for scatterings that do not involve $h$.
-However, our results for scatterings involving $h$ disagree (apart from the leading order result in the EW vacuum) with those of \cite{Ren:2014, Antoniadis:2021axu} not only as regards numerical factors and the dependence on $\xi$, but also the angular dependence.\footnote{We note that the interaction Lagrangian (4.6) in \cite{Ren:2014} includes terms with the wrong dimension, and the Feynman rules given in their appendix A do not agree with the Lagrangian.}
+In \cite{Xianyu:2013} the amplitudes were calculated in the EW vacuum in the metric formulation to leading order in $\xi v^2$.
+In \cite{Ren:2014}, scattering amplitudes were calculated in a general field background in the metric formulation.
+Our results fully agree with those of \cite{Xianyu:2013, Ren:2014}.
+In \cite{Antoniadis:2021axu} the $\pi^0 h\to\pi^0 h$ scattering amplitude was calculated in the large field limit in both the metric and the Palatini case.
+Our results disagree with those of \cite{Antoniadis:2021axu} both as regards numerical factors and the dependence on $\xi$.

 To obtain the unitarity constraint, we expand the matrix elements in terms of partial waves,

 where

 is the partial wave scattering matrix element, and $P_l$ are Legendre polynomials.
 We then apply the partial wave unitarity condition \cite{DiLuzio:2016sur}